Creating and linking actions to other elements of your strategy

 For example, if you would say that "(We've agreed that) Chris will complete the application forms by tomorrow" then simply type "Chris will complete the application forms by tomorrow" (you don't need to say the "We've agreed that" part as it is implied).

-When linking to a new action, StratNavApp.com will examine What type and attempt to establish:
+When linking to a new action, StratNavApp.com will examine what you type and attempt to establish:

 1. A due date (tomorrow, in this example)